 Economist Arzu Karaarslan/ Mardin

-As I mentioned in my previous article structural reforms which are also stated in the National Development Plan 2014-2018 remain essential for the economy to overcome current account deficits and maintain robust GDP growth.
-And yet structural reforms don’t seem to be implemented any sooner.
-Since the current government’s agenda is expected to be focused on general elections that will be held in June 2015.
+Structural reforms which are also stated in the National Development Plan 2014-2018 remain essential for the economy to overcome current account deficits and maintain robust GDP growth.